 Then, keep communicating regularly with your stakeholders, making sure your updates are easy to access and understand.
 Consistent, thoughtful communication is essential to sharing your program’s successes, demonstrating its effectiveness — and, when necessary, transparently acknowledging setbacks or areas that can be improved.

 Remember that data governance is a firmwide discipline

 For a data governance program to succeed, it is beneficial to treat it like a strategic project.
 It requires senior-level sponsorship and buy-in from firm leadership, and needs to be a shared responsibility by individuals across the firm — with many different teams involved and educated about its importance and necessity.

 At its core, good data governance is a discipline — and it’s everyone’s job.

-Read part 1 of the series, “Data hygiene: A guide for professional and financial services firms.”
+Read part 3 of the series, “Breaking down data silos: 5 key benefits for professional and financial services firms.”

 - Meet WIN’s Executive Sponsors: Jennifer Richard and Lavinia Calvert